THIS DATE IN HISTORY: Sept. 27

 "We were a little bit in awe and I'm sure [the Rangers] were too," said Wayne Gretzky, who scores the game's final goal.
 "We kept looking at each other and couldn't believe we were playing hockey in 80-degree weather.
 But it was real nice."

 More than two decades later, the Kings use the success of the 1991 game in their pitch for an outdoor game in Southern California.
 It works; the League stages a regular-season game between the Kings and Anaheim Ducks at Dodger Stadium on Jan.
 25, 2014.
+In 2017. the NHL comes to Las Vegas on a full-time basis when the Vegas Golden Knights begin play as the League's 31st team.

 1972: The NHL comes to Long Island when 11,053 fans turn out at Nassau Coliseum to see the expansion New York Islanders lose 6-4 to the Rangers in a preseason game.
 The regular season isn't any better for the Islanders, who set League records for fewest wins (12) and points (30) in a season.